Perspicacity11/MakersWk7-JavascriptWebApps/contents/04_user_interaction.md

 ## Exercise - testing user interaction

 We now want to write Jest tests for the counter page, to verify that a click on the button increments the counter and that the result is reflected on the page.
+Before getting back to work on the counter, this exercise will introduce how we can test the response to user interaction with Jest.

-Here's an example of how such a test can be written using Jest.
+Here's an example of how such a test can be written.
 In this example, when the HTML button (with id `button`) is clicked, we want to test that the HTML paragraph (with id `message`) contained in the document is going to contain the text "Hello, Jest".

 ```js
 /**